Women and men in decision-making

 - background data

-From each domain page, tables of data on specific topics can be accessed from a drop-down list.
+From each domain page, tables of data on specific topics can be accessed.
 Data pages show the latest available information for each topic and include brief information on the organisations and positions covered.
 Moreover, for each topic an Excel file including the latest data and all existing historical data is available.